GBP/JPY Historical Analysis: The Dragon

 One interesting thing you will find in gbpjpy historical data is its tendency to respect technical levels once they are established.
 Because it is a favorite of institutional "macro" traders, large psychological levels (like 150.00, 160.00, etc.) often act as massive magnets for price.
 It is also a pair that trends incredibly well.
 When a trend is established on the daily chart, it can last for months with very shallow pullbacks.

 If you are serious about mastering this pair, stop looking at 15-minute charts and start looking at the big picture.
-Grab the 25 years of data from historicalforexprices.com and map out the major cycles.
+Grab the audited release coverage and pair pages from HistoricalFX and map out the major cycles.
 Look at how it handled Brexit, the 2015 SNB shock, and the 2020 pandemic.
-Understanding the history of the 66 currency pairs we offer is the only way to tame "The Dragon."
+Understanding the history of the verified symbols we offer is the only way to tame "The Dragon."
 It is a wild ride, but for those who can manage the risk, the rewards are unmatched in the forex world.

 Related Articles